fgardavaud/ProtoEditingEnhance/Help/Host_change.md

-# Some tricks

-## How to change host in command line
+# How to change host in command line

-Retrieve proto files locally or connect remotely to the scanner
+Retrieve proto files locally on your computed by doing a *save state* operation or connect remotely to the scanner thanks telnet or ssh method if you have acces to root password.

-On the scanner proceed as follows:

-On **Mac** only, open a terminal and enter the following command:
+On **Mac** only, open a terminal, go to the path of .proto file, and enter the following command:
 ```
 sed -i '' 's/srSeriesAutoTransferDestination2 = ""/srSeriesAutoTransferDestination2 = "AWS"/g' /Users/francoisgardavaud/Desktop/service_mod_data/system_state/abdomen_*.proto
 ```